2019 Competition Set Themes with Descriptions and Scope

 For each of the monthly competitions

 (with the exception of the Mono competition, see below), members may enter a maximum of two Open images and one on the set Theme for that competition ie. three

 The set theme descriptions and scope are detailed below.
 The interpretation of how well a picture fits the set subject, and how to include this interpretation in the marking, must be left to the discretion of the judge for the evening.
 The judge will be told that the description and scope is the guidance (where applicable) that has been given to all members.
 It may go without saying, but just for the record, an Open competition may have any image subject entered.
 There are absolutely no restrictions on subject matter as long as it is in good taste.

-29th January - Annual Digital (Open)
+4th February - Annual Digital (Open)

-26th February - Annual Print (Open)
+25th February - Annual Print (Open)

-19th March - MADE IN DERBY (Digital)
+18th March - TREES (Digital)

-16th April - MONOCHROME (Print)
+15th April - MONOCHROME (Print)